markingstone/gor.js/README.md

 ### Stenciling

-You can use the Makefile stenciling recipes to generate boilerplate code for your app.
+You can use the Makefile stenciling recipes to generate code for your app.
 To generate the complete set of assets for a single resource use:

     make scaffold for=book

-Gor.js will then invoke a set of stencil recipes that will generate a controller, a model, a set of views, menu item and a node express.js api handlers.
+Gor.js will then invoke a set of stencil recipes that will generate a controller, a model, a set of views, menu item and an Express REST API handlers.
 Running `make scaffold` is equivalent to running:

     make stencil model=book
     make stencil view=book